 - Take care of your hands.
 Hands can become rough and dry from excessive hand washing and increased work like writing on the board, flipping through papers, etc. Keep a jar of Healing Hand Butter on the desk and moisturize often.

 - Get your beauty sleep.
-Before falling asleep at night, slather feet in our Luxe Body Butter, add a scoop of Antioxidant Skin Boost to your nighttime moisturizer, and put some Intensive Eye Repair under your eyes.
+Before falling asleep at night, slather feet in our Anywhere Balm, add a scoop of Antioxidant Skin Boost to your nighttime moisturizer, and put some Intensive Eye Repair under your eyes.
 Let the good-for-you ingredients repair cells, enhance your beauty, and soothe your skin.

 While carefully selected products will be a huge help for your skin, there are other additions you can make to your day to keep your health and skin happy.